argonne-lcf/ai-testbed-userdocs/docs/sambanova/Tunneling-and-forwarding-ports.md

 ### Browser on Local Machine

-Then, navigate \[in your browser\] to (in this example) http://localhost:16006 on your local machine.
+Then, navigate in your browser to, in this example, [http://localhost:16006](http://localhost:16006) on your local machine.

 ## Notes